 If Run-off EC is Low:

 It is less likely that EC of the run-off will be lower than the inflow.
 Normally, when this occurs it is temporary and self-correcting within 4 fertigation events.
 If it seems to persist, there may be a problem with inadequate distribution of water during fertigation events.
 This is more likely with automatic watering systems.
-As we discuss in “How to Manage Automatic Watering Systems”, poor distribution with automatic watering drippers can create a situation where salts accumulate, and plants are burned even as the EC of the run-off is low.
+As we discuss in our “Guide to Automatic Watering for Indoor Cannabis", poor distribution with automatic watering drippers can create a situation where salts accumulate, and plants are burned even as the EC of the run-off is low.

 EC Run-off Guidelines:

 When the run-off EC starts to climb, the best course of action is to increase the fertigation frequency.
 If this is not possible, the second-best option is to increase the quantity of run-off at each event.
 Only when these methods cannot control the run-off EC within the acceptable limit, should you consider lowering the EC of the inflow or “Flushing to Lower EC”.
 See our tutorial, “When and How to Flush Cannabis Plants”.

 |Lower than inflow EC||Anomaly||Not a problem.
 Should self-correct.|

 |Within +200*||Ideal||Monitor EC twice weekly|

 |+200 to +300||Acceptable||Monitor EC daily, consider increasing fertigation frequency|

 |+300 to +400||Caution||Increase fertigation frequency and/or Increase quantity of run-off.|